 - Learn to control (not ignore) emotions, and stick to the plan when real money is on the line.

 Steps two and three are the really hard ones.
 Most people can come up with a plan.
 In this article, I am going to give you one.
-I will layout how to enter, exit, management risk, what to trade, and when.
+I will layout how to enter, exit, manage risk, what to trade, and when.

 Steps two and three are up to you.
 So with that in mind, here’s how to day trade stocks, laid out step-by-step.
 These sections all compose your trading plan.
 A trading plan is a written document that lays out exactly how you will trade (or not trade) in all circumstances.
 Keep the trading plan by your desk while trading and refer to it regularly to make sure you are following it.